bimobject/docs/docs/documentation/library/requesting-a-supplier-product.md

 - **Single request**: For requesting one product at a time
 - **Multi request (XLSX)**: For requesting multiple products at once

+Before getting into that, let's have a look at selecting a supplier.

 ### Selecting a supplier